laundrevity/laundrevity/README.md

 - 👋 Hi, I’m @laundrevity

-- 👀 I’m interested in Rust, Python, C++, math, markets
+- 👀 I’m interested in Python, Lisp, C++, JavaScript, Rust
+- basically just how to make useful websites in our money-based world
 - 📫 How to reach me ...
 - conor.mahany@gmail.com